Sigmund R. Petersen: Early life

+Petersen was born in Haugesund, Norway, on 22 November 1936.
+He and his family lived under the German occupation of Norway during World War II from 1940 to 1945.
+In 1948 he emigrated at the age of 11 with his parents to the United States, where his family settled in Everett, Washington.
+He worked as a paperboy for the Everett newspaper, The Daily Herald, and took pride in becoming the first member of his family to return to Norway to visit relatives there, using the money he saved from his newspaper delivery job.

-Petersen was born in Haugesund, Norway, and emigrated to the United States with his parents in 1948.
-He graduated from Washington State University in 1961 with a Bachelor of Science degree in civil engineering.
+Petersen graduated from Everett High School in 1956, and from Everett Community College in 1958.
+He then attended Washington State University, from which he graduated in 1961 with a Bachelor of Science degree in civil engineering.

 Career

 In 1961, Petersen joined the United States Coast and Geodetic Survey, accepting a commission as an ensign in the United States Coast and Geodetic Survey Corps.
 On 13 July 1965, a new United States Government scientific agency, the Environmental Science Services Administration (ESSA), was created.
 Under the reorganization that created ESSA, both the Coast and Geodetic Survey and the United States Weather Bureau, although retaining their independent identities, came under the control of ESSA, and the Coast and Geodetic Survey Corps was removed from the Coast and Geodetic Survey and subordinated directly to ESSA, becoming the Environmental Science Services Administration Corps (ESSA Corps).
 As of that date, Petersen became an officer of the new ESSA Corps.
 On 3 October 1970, ESSA was abolished and replaced by the National Oceanic and Atmospheric Administration (NOAA).
 Under the reorganization that accompanied the creation of NOAA, the Coast and Geodetic Survey was abolished and its functions were transferred to various parts of the new NOAA organization.
 The ESSA Corps became the new National Oceanic and Atmospheric Administration Commissioned Officer Corps (NOAA Corps), and Petersen became a NOAA Corps officer.